Prep Talk: Covid-19 pauses open playoff door for West Seneca East

 The high seed will serve as host for each playoff game, including championship finals next week.
 All but two of the semifinal games will be Friday night.
 Two are slated for Saturday, including a heavyweight Clash of Champions matchup between last year’s Section VI Class C champion Southwestern and two-time defending state Class D champion Clymer/Sherman/Panama.

 The door to the postseason opened for the Trojans because original playoff qualifier Pioneer went on Covid-19 pause Saturday before its regular-season finale against A-1 Division champion Iroquois.
-The team in front East in the B-1 standings, Cheektowaga, also went on pause too.
+The team in front of East in the B-1 standings, Cheektowaga, also went on pause.

 Next up: West Seneca East.

-Maurino found out the news while taking a walk, as he received a phone call from section football chairman Ken Stoldt.
+Maurino found out the news while taking a walk, when he received a phone call from section football chairman Ken Stoldt.

 “Completely unexpected,” said Maurino, who guided East to the state final in Class A in 2018.
 “I started collecting equipment Friday night.
 I was ready to go in Monday morning and clean up.
 Now we have some bonus football against a really good Maritime/Health Sciences team.”